 Explore the Colorado National Monument.
 No family vacation to Colorado would be complete without visiting the beautiful, 23,000-acre Colorado National Monument.
 Sheer-walled canyons, towering monoliths, colorful formations, desert bighorn sheep, soaring eagles and a spectacular road reflect the environment and history of the plateau-and-canyon country of the Grand Junction area.

 Canyon bottoms have ancient pre-Cambrian rocks covered by Triassic-age Chinle, Wingate, Kayenta, Entrada and Summerville formations, as well as the Jurassic-age Morrison Formation bearing dinosaur fossils.
-Meanwhile, the Grand Valley floor stretching out into the Bookcliffs is composed of the Cretaceous—age Mancos Formation with the top of the Bookcliffs being topped by the Mesa Verde Group.
+Meanwhile, the Grand Junction area floor stretching out into the Bookcliffs is composed of the Cretaceous—age Mancos Formation with the top of the Bookcliffs being topped by the Mesa Verde Group.
 Be sure to check out the great Independence Monument, a freestanding monolith that rises 450 feet from the canyon floor.

 Motor with the family on the historic Rim Rock Drive, a 23-mile paved road that climbs from the Colorado River valley to the top of the Uncompahgre Plateau, then winds along the plateau rim.
 Interpretive plaques at viewpoints explain the origin and development of surrounding geologic features.
 For hikers and campers, this road also offers access to a nature trail and 13 Colorado backcountry trails.